Table of Contents

-So without further ado, let’s explore what is a marketing funnel and how they work.
+So without further ado, let’s explore what a marketing funnel is and how it works.
 By the end of this guide, you will be able to create a marketing funnel that works for your business.

-Let’s begin with addressing the big question here.
+Let’s begin by addressing the big question here.

-This roadmap of customer journey usually consists of various channels like blogs, social media posts, influencers, etc. It describes every step in which how a potential buyer turns into a loyal customer.
+This roadmap of the customer journey usually consists of various channels like blogs, social media posts, influencers, etc. It describes every step of which how a potential buyer turns into a loyal customer.

 Let’s take a look at an example of a hypothetical sales funnel.